Skyscanner/applicationset-progressive-sync/README.md

 apiVersion: deployment.skyscanner.net/v1alpha1
 kind: ProgressiveRollout
 metadata:
-  name: myservice
+  name: myprogressiverollout
-  namespace: argocd
+  namespace: argoc
+spec:
+  # a reference to the target ApplicationSet
+  sourceRef:
+    apiVersion: argoproj.io/v1alpha1
+    kind: ApplicationSet
+    name: myappset
     # the rollout steps
   stages:
       # human friendly name
     - name: two clusters as canary in EMEA
       # how many targets to update in parallel
       # can be an integer or %.
 Default to 1
       maxParallel: 2
       # how many targets to update from the selector result
       # can be an integer or %.
 Default to 100%.
       maxTargets: 2
-    # which clusters to update
+      # which targets to update
       targets:
         clusters:
           selector:
             matchLabels:
             area: emea
     - name: rollout to remaining clusters
       maxParallel: 25%
       maxTargets: 100%
       targets:
         clusters:
           selector: {}
 ```

 ## Status: `pre-alpha`